 Visualize what the perfect day would feel like, the emphasis here is “Feel”.
 Think about how you want your morning routine to feel, how you want to feel at work or throughout the day, and how you want to feel right before you go to bed.

 I think this exercise works best when you’re in a relaxed state.
 If you’re having trouble maybe try it before you go to sleep or first thing in the morning.
-You could also turn on an aromatherapy diffuser, light a candle, or put some calming music on in the background.
+You could also turn on an aromatherapy diffuser, light a candle, smudge the space first, or put some calming music on in the background.
 You’d be amazed how being still can help your intuition shine through, and bring your word to the forefront.

 Step 3: Create a List